 The power consumption at the equipment rooms and data centres represents a significant part of the overall energy consumption of mobile systems.
 It is necessary to investigate whether it is possible and advantageous to reduce the power consumption at site level, without affecting equipment performance and in compliance with labour regulations.

+5.5 Key Issue 5 - Architecture & Functions Considerations for Energy Efficiency in 3GPP Systems

+- This key issue considers how to apply the general EE framework from Key Issue 2 (clause 5.2) to 3GPP systems, specifically the 5G system.

+- This key issue seeks to maximize the energy efficiency of the core network and the radio access network.

+- EE_Policy Management, EE_Control and Coordination, EE_Profile Management, EE_Optimization Entity, and EE_Metering Entity: How these are mapped into the 3GPP system, specifically the 5G system.

+5.6 Key Issue 6 - Architecture & Functions Considerations for Energy Efficiency in 3GPP Systems that include Virtualized Network Functions

+- This key issue considers how to apply the general EE framework from Key Issue 2 (clause 5.2) to 3GPP systems that include virtualized network functions.

+- This key issue seeks to maximize the energy efficiency of the virtualized core network and the virtualized radio access network.

+- EE_Policy Management, EE_Control and Coordination, EE_Profile Management, EE_Optimization Entity, and EE_Metering Entity: How these are mapped into to 3GPP systems that include virtualized network functions.

+- What capabilities are required from the ETSI ISG NFV framework to optimize energy efficiency in 3GPP.

+NOTE: Management of 3GPP systems that include virtualized network functions is specified in TS 28.500 [10].

 6 Potential Solutions for Energy Efficiency Improvement

-Editor's note: This clause describes the solutions in designing the architecture and functions to improve energy efficiency.

 6.1 Potential Solution 1- Energy Efficiency in SON

-Editor's note: It should be indicate here to which issue(s) the solution applies.

 6.1.1 General

 To improve 3GPP system-wide energy efficiency further, SON functionality can be used to leverage the reduction of energy consumption and the improvement of energy efficiency of mobile networks.
 By collecting energy consumption metrics (see clause 5.1 of ETSI ES 203 228 [3]) and performance metrics (see clause 5.2 of ETSI ES 203 228 [3]) of mobile networks, SON functionality can do big data analysis and improve the energy efficiency of mobile networks by activities like planning, configuration, optimization and healing.

-The granularity of energy efficiency in SON includes three levels, which are network level, site level and equipment level.
+The granularity of energy efficiency in SON includes three levels, network level, site level and equipment level.

 6.1.2 Architecture description

-Editor's note: This clause will contain e.g., terminology, overview, architecture description of the solution.

 The basic principles of energy efficiency in SON are shown in Figure 6.1.2-1.

 Figure 6.1.2-1: Energy efficiency in SON in mobile networks